CrewAakash/aoai-apim-policies/README.md

 - **Chatbot:** Assigned a high-priority status due to the expectation of a high request volume per minute.
 - **BatchProcessor:** Identified as a low-priority product with a lower request per minute (RPM) count.
 - **SimpleCircuitBreaker:** Demonstrates a simple circuit breaker pattern.

+Note* - The rate limiting policy is not applied when the response is consumed within the inbound process.
+For the rate limit poly to be effective, the response has to be consumed in the outbound process.